Mokkatrukki/Kaira/README.md

 ### Key Components

-- **CSS Selector Generation**: Automatically creates unique, minimal CSS selectors for elements
 - **XPath Generation**: Builds XPath expressions to precisely identify elements
 - **Highlight Overlay**: Visual feedback showing the currently selected element
-- **DOM Path Builder**: Creates a navigable path from the selected element to the body

 ## Use Cases

-- **Web Development**: Quickly find selectors for elements you need to style or manipulate
+- **Web Development**: Quickly find XPath for elements you need to manipulate
-- **Test Automation**: Generate reliable selectors for automated testing frameworks
+- **Test Automation**: Generate reliable XPath expressions for automated testing frameworks
-- **Web Scraping**: Identify the correct selectors for extracting data from websites
+- **Web Scraping**: Identify the correct XPath for extracting data from websites
-- **Debugging**: Inspect elements and their properties directly on the page
+- **Debugging**: Inspect elements and their text content directly on the page

 ## How to Use